 IAIA Fitness Center is open to current students, staff, and faculty.
 Staff and faculty may utilize the \$150 Fitness Reimbursement Benefit, or use the Tuition Benefit to access the Fitness Center.
 See Human Resources for details.

 ACADEMIC TECHNOLOGY RESOURCES

-The Academic Technology Resources Department was established to create flexible technical support that enables IAIA to respond to the growing demands of its academic programs and its mission.
-Academic Technology is a cross-departmental unit that provides support for students, faculty, staff, and departments, both on campus and at a distance.
+The Academic Technology Department supports IAIA academic programs in their use of technology for teaching.
+Academic Technology is a cross-departmental unit that supports students, faculty, staff, and departments in the classroom and online.

 DISTANCE EDUCATION